 Aims to contribute to Ontario Ministry of the Attorney General (MAG)’s consideration of guidance to assist Crown counsel to make fair and timely decisions in cases based on allegations of nondisclosure of HIV or other sexually transmitted infections to a sexual partner.
 Reflects discussions, feedback and recommendations from community consultations.
 Recommends specific text with accompanying rationale.

 Describes creation of a working group facilitating dialogue between the justice and public health authorities on the issue of criminalization.
 The working group called on the Justice Ministry to develop prosecutorial policies and guidelines.
 Governmental health authorities proved to be key allies in opening a dialogue with the Justice Ministry.
 Suggests that health authorities should play a central role in the development of prosecutorial policies and guidelines.

-Describes the first National Prosecutors Roundtable on HIV Criminalization Law and Policy, and indicates that the Association of Prosecuting Attorneys will endeavour to develop consensus positions with respect to reform of HIV-related laws.
+Norman L. Reimer, Executive Director of the National Association of Criminal Defense Lawyers, writes about the first U.S. National Prosecutors Roundtable on HIV Criminalization Law and Policy – jointly convened by the Association of Prosecuting Attorneys (APA) and the Center for HIV Law and Policy – noting that the APA will endeavour to develop consensus positions with respect to reform of HIV-related laws.